Steaming Beyond Sixty!

-Our current storage sheds are over 30 years old – parts of one in fact date from the opening of the railway in 1959 – and are rather primitive.
-Although they have served the railway well, they have no power, water or lighting and are very cramped.
-If we want to undertake even basic maintenance on the trains we have to do it outside with hand tools.
-There is also no space for larger rolling stock, such as a coach with facilities to carry a wheelchair.
+Our current storage sheds are old, primitive, cramped and they have no power, water or lighting.
+Consequently even basic maintenance has to take place outside (in all weathers!), and there is also no space for larger rolling stock, such as a coach with facilities to carry a wheelchair.

 Therefore we plan to replace the current sheds with new purpose built modern buildings, complete with utilities and space to work on the trains undercover.
 It may not sound glamorous, but it will allow the trains to be safely stored and maintained for many more years!

 Our current coaches have served the railway well for many years, but their design is nearly 50 years old, and they are fully open, leaving us at the mercy of the weather!

 Once we have a new shed we can build a new set of larger all-weather coaches, providing protection from summer showers.
 We’ll also introduce a new wheelchair accessible coach, so no one is left out from a ride on the train.